-Alright… I can have duck all year round, but to me the texture and richness of the meat paired with a sauce, is the perfect portrayal of a cold night, to be enjoyed with a full body of red wine, a fire roaring in the fireplace…
+Alright… I can have duck all year round.
+The texture and richness of the meat, paired with a sauce, is the perfect portrayal of a cold night to be enjoyed with a full body of red wine, a fire roaring in the fireplace…

-There is something wonderful about eating duck.
+There is something extraordinary about eating duck.
 The meat is rich in flavor.

 Fruity sauces marry well.
 It is so easy to prepare, you will be amazed.